PrashanthHC16/FinalYearProject/Miscellaneous/Readme.txt

-This consists of all the miscellaneous information, codes, whatever.
+This consists of all the miscellaneous information, codes, whatevere.